What is TPE Material?

-The properties align with the high hardness scale – that is,>80 Shore A and meagre elastomeric properties.
+The properties align with the high hardness scale ->80 Shore A and meager elastomeric properties.

 Source: Thermoplastic Elastomers, Edited by Prof. Adel El-Sonbati

-SBS has a high value in production, used in applications like low-level seals and grips, bitumen modification, footwear, adhesives where chemical resistance and ageing are not required.
+SBS has a high value in production, used in applications like low-level seals and grips, bitumen modification, footwear, and adhesives where chemical resistance and aging are not required.

 Source: Thermoplastic Elastomers, Edited by Prof. Adel El-Sonbati

-Major applications include handgrips and weather grips for automobiles, coated fabrics and sheet goods, window and door weatherstripping.
-These applications demand a good bond with thermoplastics like ABS and polycarbonate; MPR does it perfectly.
+Primary applications include handgrips and weather grips for automobiles, coated fabrics and sheet goods, and window and door weatherstripping.
+These applications demand an excellent bond with thermoplastics like ABS and polycarbonate; MPR does it perfectly.

 Due to high compression set values, MPR lags behind its peers in market share in the high-performance sealing market.

-These polymers are known for their good chemical resistance and strong bonding with polyamide engineering plastics.
-The main applications are aerospace components and wires, and cables.
+These polymers are known for their excellent chemical resistance and strong bonding with polyamide engineering plastics.
+The main applications are aerospace components, and wires, & cables.